Who is Professor Stremmel?

 Today he works in a private practice for Internal Medicine in Baden-Baden.
 He is still dedicated to his research fields.
 His driving philosophy is helping sick people with effective but harmless therapies .

-Dr. Wolfgang Stremmel
+Prof. Wolfgang Stremmel